Agrim-Bansal/SurveyService/README.md

 - Responsive design using Tailwind CSS
 - Animations designed in CSS

-This is my first project with React.js, Next.js and Firebase firestore am after numerous refactorisations, redesigns, and a lot of challenges, looking back I am proud of how it turned out and how much I learned for this project.
+This is my first project with React.js, Next.js and Firebase firestore and after numerous refactorisations, redesigns, and a lot of challenges, looking back I am proud of how it turned out and how much I learned from this project.